rioter00/MAGD372-SP23/Assets/Documentation/Systems.md

 These systems are used for communication between different scripts.
 There are multiple ways to communicate information across scripts.
 The default method, to serialize a reference to the script, works but it also requires direct references to the scripts and they need to be set in the inspector in every scene.
 These systems on the other hand allow for each prefab to just be dropped in because they use asset files, not references to other prefabs.

-This document will be changing a players score for context.
-Looking over the systems and the different applications of the systems that could be used for communication of the score between scripts.
+This document will be using relevant examples for context.
+Looking over the systems and different applications of the systems for communication across scripts.

 ## Event Bus